Junior Professor Dr. Franziska Jahnke

 However, it is not just the intellectual challenge of solving problems that keeps me interested but also the secondary virtues of being a researcher: I also very much enjoy interacting with the international model theory community, be it at conferences or via video calls.
 In particular, I really like exchanging ideas with my colleagues both here in Münster and far away, many of whom have become my close friends over time.

 Franziska Jahnke, born in 1985, studied mathematics at the University of Freiburg and received her doctorate from the University of Oxford in 2013.
 She has been conducting research at the University of Münster since then, first as a research assistant and, since 2017, as a Mathrix junior professor.
+Since 2019, the mother of two children has been a scholarship holder of the Daimler and Benz Foundation.
+From January 2022, she will be accepted into the "Junges Kolleg" of the North Rhine-Westphalian Academy of Sciences and Arts.

 Looking back, what were the most important moments in your career?